flo7up/apache-spark-code-mapping-library/README.md

 PySpark_code_mapping_library is a Python library for dealing with code mappings The library allows users to specify mappings in a code mapping csv.file.
-The library returns a mapping for a given Spark dataframe Optionally, users can specify which input columns from the dataframe should be used as mapping inputs and which columns from the code mapping csv file should be taken into account.
+The library returns a mapping for a given Spark dataframe.
+Optionally, users can specify which input columns from the dataframe should be used as mapping inputs and which columns from the code mapping csv file should be taken into account.

 ## Installation

+The library was  created for installation in your local Python environment.
+Create a build, then install the library in your Python environment.
-The library was created for installation on Azure Synapse Create a build, then push the file to azure datalake storage and Synapse by using the Azure DevOps pipeline.
+For installation on Azure Synapse, push the file to azure datalake storage and Synapse by using the Azure DevOps pipeline.

 ## code_mapping.csv